l0rdicon/embr-token/README.md

-# BeethovenX token
+# Embr token

 ## Contracts

-### BeethovenxToken
+### EmbrToken
-The token uses OpenZeppelins ERC20 base contract and only adds a maximum supply of 250mio BEETS to it.
+The token uses OpenZeppelins ERC20 base contract and only adds a maximum supply of 250mio EMBR to it.

-### BeethovenxMasterChef
+### EmbrMasterChef

 The contract is based on SUSHI's version with some adjustments: